What we're about

 • The use of voice and story in trauma recovery

 is a seasoned creative writing, performance and event professional.
 She has curated literary events for the Smithsonian Project and the Getty Center; co-founded and directed the literary nonprofit Write Now; produced and coordinated fundraising events for more than a dozen nonprofits, including Habitat for Humanity and Youth, Rights & Justice; and has taught writing and performance for more than a decade at colleges, universities and community organizations across the United States, including NYU, Boston University, and Lewis & Clark.
 She is a Co-Producer for the Back Fence PDX series and host for The Moth in Portland, OR, where she also teaches the art and craft of storytelling and story production at Literary Arts.

-Mindy is currently a doctoral candidate in Depth Psychology and Somatic Studies from Pacifica Graduate Institute, where she specializes in the psychology and neurobiology of language and expression, voice and breath work, and trauma recovery.
+Mindy received her doctorate in Depth Psychology and Somatic Studies from Pacifica Graduate Institute, where she specializes in the psychology and neurobiology of language and expression, voice and breath work, and trauma recovery.
 She brings to this work her back ground as a poet and performer who BUST Magazine has called “the lingustic orgasm we’ve all been waiting for.”
 She is the author of three full-length collections of poetry and the Powell's Indie Press best-seller how-to on creative writing Glitter In The Blood.
 She also co-edited the anthology of poetry for teenage girls, Courage.
 Her newest book, Open Your Mouth Like a Bell is out on Write Bloody and can be found anywhere books are sold.
 You can find her work or see her perform by visiting thecultofmindy.com.
 Contact Mindy: mindy [at] freedelivery [dot] life.

 B. Frayn Masters